investigativedata/investigraph/docs/reference/index.md

 In the first step of a pipeline, we focus on getting one or more data sources and extracting data records from them that will eventually be passed to the [next stage](#transform).

+This stage is configured via the `extract` key within the `config.yml`

 ### Source

 A data source is defined by a `uri`.
 As investigraph is using [smart_open](https://github.com/RaRe-Technologies/smart_open) under the hood, this `uri` can be anything from a local file path to a remote s3 resource.